MQHANAD/Lawwen/README.md

 # لون - Color Palette Sharing App

 ## Overview
 لون is a mobile application developed using Flutter as part of the SWE463 Mobile Application Development course.
-It allows users to explore, create, and share color palettes.
+It allows users to explore, create, and share color palettes (+3500 palettes).
 The app provides an intuitive interface for designers and creatives to discover and save inspiring color combinations.

 ## Features
 - **User Authentication**: Sign up and log in using email verification.